 When law firms use payment plans, clients can pay for legal services in installments instead of upfront.
-According to the 2020 Legal Trends Report, consumers ranked whether a law firm offered payment plans as one of the most important factors for hiring a law firm.
+According to the most recent Legal Trends Report, over half of potential clients would prefer to pay their lawyers using alternative billing options, including payment plans.
 This evidence shows that implementing payment plans at your law firm can go a long way towards helping you get more clients and get paid.

 However, you need to set up plans the right way and for the right clients—understanding alternatives to payment plans is crucial when determining what’s right for you and your clients.
 You also need to use the right tools to reduce the overhead you usually spend on collections.